-So, you want to become a full-time writer…
+So, you want a writing career…

 You have your reasons.
 You’ve long loved to write, and people have told you you have a way with words.